donomii/throff/README.md

 Notes about "forcing" promises

-Promises are difficult to handle without accidentally triggering the code, and sometimes it is possible to forget to trigger the code, resulting in printing out the code to be executed, rather than its result.
-The easiest way to handle promises is to use ->LAMBDA to convert it to a normal LAMBDA, and then use CALL to fetch the result when you know you want it.
-You can also safely handle promises by putting them in ARRAYs or HASHes.

 Promises can be triggered accidentally by passing them to a function that accesses them.
 For instance, calling MAP on an array of PROMISEs will activate every PROMISE in the array, because MAP takes each element from the input array and "accesses" it.
 Other array functions like FOLD, FILTER, etc will do the same.

+While promises are difficult to handle without accidentally triggering the code, sometimes it is possible to forget to trigger the code, resulting in printing out the promise, rather than its result.
+The easiest way to handle promises is to use ->LAMBDA to convert it to a normal LAMBDA, and then use CALL to fetch the result when you know you want it.
+You can also safely handle promises by putting them in ARRAYs or HASHes.

-Because a promise is just a function, it has to be used like a function to work.
+Because a promise is just a function, it has to be used like a function.
 If you never assign it to a variable and then use it, or use CALL on it, then the function won't run.  e.g.

    PRINTLN PROMISE [ HELLO ]